Optimize Your CTA: Better Alternatives to ‘Learn More’

 • The entire paragraph and title are clickable

 While a few words can say a lot (see above), an entire paragraph is even more descriptive.
-This provides the reader with everything they need to decide if they want to read the blog post or search for something else.
+This gives the reader everything they need to decide whether to read the blog post or search for something else.

 Final Thoughts

-Upon review, you may find that your website and/or blog relies heavily on the use of learn more links.
+Upon review, you may find that your website and/or blog heavily rely on learn more links.

-With the tips above, you have the knowledge you need to make the necessary changes.
+With the tips above, you know how to make the necessary changes.
 Here are some tips for getting started:

 • Review your website and blog in great detail